-When you go to the interview round, you have not much time to give the answers.
+When you go to the interview round, you do not have much time to give the answers.
 Your brain must be prepared for quick action.
 It means you should know exactly what you will answer and what they can ask in a banking interview.

 Eduncle hopes so, you have an idea which topics are asked in Banking Interview round which are described in part 1.
 Now, it’s time to focus on one of the most important topics i.e. the Reserve Bank of India (RBI).
 You should know everything about the RBI before appearing the Banking interview to avoid rejection.

-With the recent resignation of RBI Governor Dr Urjit Patel, it becomes even more important to keep an eye on latest happening in the RBI world.
-Recently, Shaktikanta Das has joined RBI as 25th RBI Governor.
+After the resignation of RBI Governor Dr Urjit Patel, it has become even more important to keep an eye on latest happening in the RBI world.
+Now, Shaktikanta Das has joined RBI as 25th RBI Governor.

 There are many questions asked in bank Interview regarding RBI such as: -